 Toys & Video Game Products

 - LEGO would like to remind you that "LEGO" must always be capitalized and works only as an adjective for their products, e.g. "LEGO bricks."
 An individual block is not "a Lego."
 The tiny LEGO people are called minifig or minifigures.
 They also are quite intent on 'Lego System' being used for the plural rather than 'Legos'.

 - This seems to be more of an American thing that doesn't get used so much in the UK.
 However, in Germany it's common to call them Legos (though the probably company-approved Legosteine - LEGO bricks - is in use as well)

 - Video game companies deal with this trope all the time, as the most popular system often becomes a synonym for video gaming itself.
-It's still common to hear people (mostly non-gamers who don't know anything about video games and systems) to say that they are "playing Atari" or "playing Nintendo" even though these companies obviously have more than one system.
+It's still common to hear people say that they are or "playing Nintendo" even though Nintendo obviously has more than one system.

 - This even seeps into the games themselves sometimes.
 In Metal Gear Solid 4 and the documentary extras for the Uncharted series, when somebody says 'Playstation 3' the subtitles always say 'Playstation 3 system'.

 - Transformers brand action figures from Hasbro don't transform; they convert.
 Seriously.
 There is an official edict from Hasbro regarding printed materials; toy packaging, advertising materials, etc. Transformers-brand action figures from Hasbro "convert" or "morph" or "change" between forms.
 Why, if the mere act of converting from one form to another was all it took to be a "transformer," then by gum, the term would become meaningless and applicable to any old space fantasy robot that can change between multiple configurations!